filecoin-project/lotus/documentation/en/cli-lotus.md

-   --value value     initial funds to give to multisig (default: "0") --duration value  length of the period over which funds unlock (default: "0") --from value      account to send the create message from --help, -h        show help (default: false)
+   --value value     initial funds to give to multisig (default: "0") --duration value  length of the period over which funds unlock (default: "0") --from value      account to send the create message from --import          Import new multisig wallet to local address (default: false) --help, -h        show help (default: false)

 ```